Philippe Senderos: Arsenal

-Loan to Milan
+Loan to AC Milan

 Senderos eventually fell out of favour with Arsenal manager Arsène Wenger.
-On 27 August 2008, he joined Italian club Milan on a season-long loan.
+On 27 August 2008, he joined Italian club AC Milan on a season-long loan.
 Senderos described joining Milan as a "dream come true".
 He quickly incurred an injury and struggled to make the first team ahead of centre-backs Paolo Maldini and Kakha Kaladze, but finally made his first full appearance for the Rossoneri in a UEFA Cup group stage match against Braga, and came on as a substitute for his first Serie A appearance, against Fiorentina, approximately halfway through the season.
 Despite wanting his move at Milan to be permanent, Senderos returned to Arsenal after 14 Serie A appearances.

 Loan to Everton

 Senderos made only two appearances for Arsenal in 2009–10, both in the League Cup, and on 25 January 2010, he joined Everton on loan for the remainder of the season, where he wore the number 23, vacated by the departure of Lucas Neill.
 He made his first appearance for the club in a 1–0 win away against Wigan Athletic.
 He returned to Arsenal at the end of the season having made only three appearances, two in the Premier League and one in the UEFA Europa League.